 The ELCU shall accept 120V or 277V, 60Hz Input & Output (voltage tolerance +/- 15%).

 The ELCU shall include emergency power and normal power indicator LEDs, and a manual test switch.
+The unit shall monitor the branch circuit associated with its controlled load(s)

 The ELCU shall accept separate phases on the constant hot and switched hot inputs.

-The ELCU shall include high voltage input surge protection up to 50,000V.
+The ELCU shall utilize zero crossing circuitry to protect relay contacts from the damaging effects of inrush current generated by switching electronic loads.
+The unit shall include high voltage input surge protection up to 50,000V.

 Load contacts shall be able to withstand 10 direct shorts while connected to a 20 Amp breaker without permanent damage.